 We are creeping up to half term again!
 How did that happen, its seems 2 minutes since I was waving Joe off to school in September.
-Yet here I am wondering what Halloween craft activities I can fill half term with?
+Yet here I am wondering what Halloween craft activities I can fill half term with, and these trick or treat bags are a perfect Halloween activity.

 Finding crafting projects to try out with teenagers is a tricky business.
 Let’s face it, there becomes a time they are too cool to craft.
 That is unless you find a craft or trip that motivates them.